ingo/ingo.github.io/_recipes/grilled_chicken_caesar_salad.md

 author: Florence Fabricant
 category: Entrees
 description: A variation on a classic Caesar salad with grilled chicken that makes an excellent first-course or a full-on meal.
-The lettuce is slightly charred and crisp, and the insides become slightly tender, but you still get the satisfying crunch everyone loves about romaine.
 image: grilled_chicken_caesar_salad.jpg
 image_attribution: Melina Hammer
 image_source: The New York Times